DeprecatedNether/MobPowers/README.md

 * **enabled** allows you to enable or disable that power.
 * **drop-chance** allows you to set a percentage chance of the drop.
 For example, if you set this to 50, on average every other mob of the same type will give you a token.
 * **price** specifies how many tokens you need to be able to activate the mob's power.
+* **description** specifies the description shown in the user interface.
+* **material** is the material which will represent that mob in the user interface.
+This must be a valid [Material](http://jd.bukkit.org/beta/apidocs/org/bukkit/Material.html) - however it does not have to be all UPPERCASE and the underscores can be replaced with spaces.
+For example, "redstone ore" and "redstone_ore" would be valid whereas "redstoneore" would not be.

 The following can also be configured:
 * **ignore-creative-kills** - Choose whether to ignore kills made by players that were, at the time, in Creative mode.